terrorizer1980/wg-manager/README.md

 sudo ip netns add wg-test
 sudo -E env "PATH=$PATH" nsenter --net=/var/run/netns/wg-test
 ip link set up lo
+./setup_testing_environment.sh
 ```

 Then you can run the tests as described above.

+### Testing iptables using docker
+Run `make shell` to get a docker shell which has an isolated network.
+It will drop you in the `/repo` folder which is mounted to the source.
+You can then run `make integration-test` or any other make or go commands.

 ## Usage
 All options can be either configured via command line flags, or via their respective environment variable, as denoted by `[ENVIRONMENT_VARIABLE]`.